Examining the Limits of ‘Energy Return on Investment’

 Such misgivings may comfort those who see EROI as a fundamental value that could limit humanity’s ability to progress beyond fossil fuels.
 For the most part, though, debate over the usefulness of the concept will likely remain within academic circles for the foreseeable future.

 “EROI’s main strength is that it considers the whole life costs of an asset,” said Tom Palmer, managing consultant at Cornwall Insight, in an email.
 “However, it is rather complex and not really relevant to the pricing of output.
-It is used very rarely [and] has limited value to decision makers."
+It is used very rarely [and] has limited value to decision-makers."